addonol/addonol/README.md

 ### 🚀 Featured Work (The Modern Collection)

- **[django-faktory-outbox](https://github.com/addonol/django-faktory-outbox)** – **Production-grade Python Package** implementing the **Transactional Outbox Pattern**.
+ *  **[django-faktory-outbox](https://github.com/addonol/django-faktory-outbox)** – **Production-grade Python Package** implementing the **Transactional Outbox Pattern**.
 It acts as a reliable relay between Django and Faktory, ensuring 100% data integrity by silo-ing background jobs within the DB transaction to prevent orphaned tasks.
+ *  **[python-ram-flow](https://github.com/addonol/python-ram-flow)** - A high-precision, real-time memory flow tracker and stress-tester for Python.
 ---

 ### 📂 The "Curation" Philosophy